Chart Color Schemes

 Educational outcomes in Banksia Beach fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 18.0%, substantially lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.0%, significantly lower than Greater Brisbane's average of 30.5%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials – advanced diplomas (13.3%) and certificates (28.5%).
+Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials - advanced diplomas (13.3%) and certificates (28.5%).

 Frequently Asked Questions - Education